brianyiktaktsui/Skymap_legacy/README.md

-But it is unexpected that "Bone" show up?
-And when I reference SRA db:
+Melanoma is expectded as a top tissue term, but "Bone" is a little bit surprising, And when I reference SRA db: https://www.ncbi.nlm.nih.gov/sra/?term=SRP067759
-https://www.ncbi.nlm.nih.gov/sra/?term=SRP067759
 It is showing this single cell leukemia RNAseq study study: https://www.nature.com/articles/nm.4336